Amazon FBA for beginners

 GiggleBeaver is pretty much an Amazon only business, but the customer can’t tell that from the listing.

-You don’t have to use Amazon FBA if you sell on Amazon, in fact many sellers fulfill their products themselves (it’s called Merchant Fulfilled), and this is particularly great if you are a
+You don’t have to use Amazon FBA if you sell on Amazon, in fact many sellers fulfil their products themselves (it’s called Merchant Fulfilled), and this is particularly great if you are a handmade seller.
+But in this article we’ll be focusing on how to start Amazon FBA.

 As you’ve probably guessed I think there are some serious benefits with the Amazon FBA programme, particularly for small businesses or new sellers: